vegapnk/RJW-Genes/KNOWN_BUGS.md

 Things to Consider:

 1. Is your Succubus drafted?
 If not, they might have a flight-mode set and are scared of the enemy.
+2. Do you have mods changing combat AI?
+(CAI5000 or Combat Extended)

 It seems that things changing Enemy Combat AI also affect this.
 One report was about CAI5000 and we also expect Combat Extended to be incompatible.